How Veterans Can Successfully File a Claim with USAA

 Frequently Asked Questions

 Before you open a new claim or follow up on an existing one, it can help to see how USAA compares with your other options.
-If you’re still deciding where to place your coverage, you can review pricing and coverage details in this USAA insurance quote overview and use it as a companion guide while you talk with your USAA representative.
+If you’re still deciding where to place your coverage, review pricing and coverage basics in this USAA insurance quote overview and keep it nearby while you speak with a representative.

 What documents do I need to file a claim with USAA?